A doctor explains why malaria drugs can’t protect you from Covid-19

 The data for effectiveness of chloroquine comes from two small studies from China and France and some anecdotal reports of successful treatments in the social media including the case treated in Jaipur in Rajasthan.

-The combination of HCQ and azithromycin, an antibiotic drug, was found to be better than HCQ alone in a small randomised trial.
+The combination of HCQ and azithromycin, an antibiotic drug, was found to be better than HCQ alone in a non-randomised trial.
 An infection disease expert pointed out the weaknesses of the trial – six out of 26 cases involved in the trial were ineligible, it had a lower threshold for negative, which were described an Infectious disease expert.

 The overall evidence so far for chloroquine and HCQ and its combination with azithromycin is very thin.